munificent/ui-as-code/in-progress/parameter-freedom.md

 Because Dart doesn't support rest parameters and JavaScript does, we have to [work around it in interop][js rest].

-Real support for rest params also potentially unlocks some performance improvements since the compiler can usually tell that the synthesized list is not mutated elsewhere.

 (See [issue #16253][], StackOverflow [1][so 1], StackOverflow [2][so 2].)

 ### Non-trailing optional parameters

 Dart currently requires all optional positional parameters to be at the end of the parameter list.
 Sometimes this leads to an unnatural parameter order.
 A classic example is a function that takes a range with an optional minimum.
-You can give it one argument to return a number between the default minimum and the given maximum.
-Or you can pass two arguments, a min and max.
-In Dart, that looks
-like:
+In Dart, an example looks like:

 ```dart
 int random(int minOrMax, [int max]) {